 If anything, it is now universally agreed that mineral sensations are not the result of the uptake of mineral components coming directly from the soil (see Parr, Maltman, Easton, and Ballester, Minerality in Wine: Towards the Reality behind the Myths).
-Which is to say, the geology of a given vineyard does not necessarily factor in a wine's sensory profile, even if a vineyard's terroir may strongly suggest that relationship.
+This is to say, the geology of a given vineyard does not necessarily factor in a wine's sensory profile, even if a vineyard's terroir may strongly suggest that relationship.
 Indirectly, however, the geology of a given vineyard may be conducive to favorable factors such as low pH in grapes (generally considered more possible in high-pH soils, such as those with high calcareous content), resulting in a higher grape acidity that is more likely produce wines suggesting minerals.

 In the case of the Sauvignon blanc grape, a vineyard terroir may indirectly have an impact on grapevine canopy growth, making certain vineyards favorable to the production of volatile thiols during the winemaking process, which also results in wines suggesting some degree of minerality.

 All grapevine scientists are in agreement, however, that mineral sensations are a sensory rather than soil-derived phenomenon.
 Wine may be perceived as minerally, but the reasons for that are related to the organic compositions of grapes as they exist before and during the fermentation process.
 Whatever the case, more and more wine lovers are finding this attribute to be very appealing—wherever and whenever they can find it!